Coverage for dependents

 - Provider’s name, address and tax ID number

-Send this itemized bill to us, along with your child’s name, address and HAP ID number.
+Please download a Direct Member and Enrollee Reimbursement Form and fill it out.
+Then, send us the itemized bill and receipt, along with your child’s name, address and HAP ID number.
 We’ll reimburse you for the full covered amount, minus any copays you or your child is responsible for.

 Send your claims to:HAP Claims